Josue-JP/Arch-Install/README.md

   ARCH-INSTALL

-Download Arch on a UEFI machine with encryption using the scripts provided.
-You need to do some manual configuration first, and then proceed with the script installation, as this first part is a little more personal to your own situation.
+Download Arch on a UEFI machine with encryption using this guide You do need to do some manual configuration first as the arch installation is a little more personal to your own situation.
-NOTE: EVERYTHING in this tutorial is needed in order to complete the installation.

-# Manual Section
+# Section 1
 Firstly, set your keylayout.
 If you have a us keylayout, just copy the following command
 ```bash
 loadkeys us